ta3ag/lbd/docs/BackendTutorial/source/about.rst

 Interface (ABI).
 We implement our backend borrowing information from the Mips ABI as a guide.
 You may want to familiarize yourself with the relevant parts of the Mips ABI as you progress through this tutorial.

+This document can be a tutorial of toolchain development for a new CPU architecture.
+It also is a material for those people with the knowledges of Compiler as well as Computer architecture but is not an expert, who want to know how to develop and real programming a toolchain and design a CPU based on the LLVM Open source structure and open source tool without pay any money to buy any software or hardware.
+The PC is the only device needed.

 Prerequisites
 -------------